2017-2018 Faculty Fellows

 The Making of the Chinese Rustbelt: Work, Welfare, and Industrial Transformation in Northeast China, 1949-2015

 Government policies have had a large effect on the economy in China, but how have these policies affected the daily lives and decisions of Chinese citizens?
 Doctoral Fellow Wen Xie will study how multiple generations in Manchuria have responded to pronounced shifts in economic policy under Communist Party rule.
-Wen will provide support for his multi-layered account of social change with archival material, memoirs, and life history interviews.
+Xie will provide support for her multi-layered account of social change with archival material, memoirs, and life history interviews.